Using Email at Ourshack

 Accounts

 Each email user needs an account.
-These accounts are set up in VDM.
 The user ID is not usually related to the e-mail address.

-Mail can be accessed by Webmail, or downloaded to your own device using IMAP.
+Mail can be accessed by Webmail, or directly from your own device using IMAP.

 We also support POP3, but we do not recommend it.
 IMAP can be used with multiple devices, but POP really can't as it removes all messages from the server.